Japanese Public Key Infrastructure (JPKI)

 - Last Updated:

-The following is a summary of basic information (service features and certification mechanisms), service introduction examples, and useful information (introduction methods, procedures for introduction, Japanese Public Key Infrastructure usage fees, etc.) necessary for introducing Japanese Public Key Infrastructure (JPKI * 1) to local governments and private sector residents.
+This section introduces basic information (service features and certification mechanism), service introduction examples, and useful information for service introduction (introduction method, procedure for introduction, Japanese Public Key Infrastructure usage fee, etc.) required for local governments and private sector residents to introduce Japanese Public Key Infrastructure (JPKI * 1).

 * 1 Japanese Public Key Infrastructure